The Annotated Ramsar List: China

 Bitahai Wetland.
 07/12/04; Yunnan; 1,985 ha; 27°50’33”N 099°59’10”E. Provincial Nature Reserve.
 An alpine wetland between 3,000 and 4,260 meters above sea level, with swamps, lake, peat lands, and adjacent forest cover.
 The site has very high hydrological values such as flood prevention and control in the key catchment zones of the Qinghai-Tibet Plateau; as part of the Jinsha River watershed in the upper reaches of the Yangtze River, it supplies water to the aquifers and stabilizes the flow in the lower reaches of the Yangtze.
 The lake is the home of the endemic fish Ptychobarbus chungtienensis chungtienensis and the vulnerable Black-necked crane Grus nigricollis and, situated within the Central Asia and East Asian-Australasia Flyways, it is an important wintering and stopover site for many migratory birds.
 The Reserve attracts a large number of tourists every year, and partnerships with academic institutes have been established to study and monitor its ecology.
 Human uses are largely husbandry and agriculture, with a majority of cash income generated from collecting and selling Tricholoma matsutake mushroom, raising cows, and selling dairy products.
 Since Ramsar designation in 2004, management efforts have been scaled up: frequent patrols were put in place to prevent illegal hunting and fishing, and training on management and biodiversity conservation has been provided to staff.
 Ramsar site No. 1434.
 Most recent RIS information: 2012..

 Chongming Dongtan Nature Reserve, Shanghai.
 11/01/02; Shanghai; 32,600 ha; 31°38'N 121°58'E. Nature Reserve.
 An extensive area of fresh and salt water marshes, tidal creeks, and intertidal mudflats at the eastern end of Chongming Island, a lowlying alluvial island in the mouth of the Yangtze River, which supports farmland, fish and crab ponds, and extensive reedbeds.
 The site is a staging and wintering site for millions of birds, as well as a spawning and feeding ground for 63 species of fish, including the protected Chinese sturgeon (Acipenser sinensis).
 Due to its extraordinary resources and scenic qualities and its proximity to the city of Shanghai 45km away, the site is an attractive destination for ecotourism and environmental education (though the numbers of visitors within the site are regulated), and supports an important fisheries economy as well.
-Continuing tidal and sedimentation influences on the island itself and development pressures outward from the city are being watched for adverse effects.
-An ongoing project, parts of it with support from GEF and WWF, is developing the site into a centre for environmental education and training.
+The expansion of the invasive species Spartina alterniflora threatens the site, while fishing activities in surrounding areas are the main sources of disturbance for waterbirds.
 Ramsar site no. 1144.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Dalai Lake National Nature Reserve, Inner Mongolia.
-11/01/02; Inner Mongolia; 740,000 ha; 48°33'N 117°30'E; National Nature Reserve.
-A complex of lakes, rivers, marshes, shrubs, grasslands and reed beds typical of wetlands in arid steppes, still retaining near-natural conditions.
-A staging area in the East Asian-Australasian Shorebird Flyway, the site is important for some 284 bird species, particularly Anatidae and shorebird species, and exceeds the 20,000 individuals and 1% thresholds for a number of species.
+11/01/02; Inner Mongolia; 740,000 ha; 48°33’N 117°30’E; National Nature Reserve, UNESCO Biosphere Reserve.
+A complex of lakes, rivers, marshes, shrubs, grasslands and reed beds typical of wetlands in arid steppes, in near-natural conditions.
+A staging area in the East Asian-Australasian Shorebird Flyway, the site is important for some 284 bird species, particularly Anatidae and shorebird species, and exceeds the 20,000 individuals and 1% thresholds for six species.
 Some 30 fish species are supported, of both Siberian and Northeast China types, and some are economically important.
-The Dalai Lake region, as the only lower land of the Hulunbeir Plateau, has great significance for flood storage, sediment retention, and groundwater recharge, and is critical for maintaining regional climate and increasing air humidity.
+The Dalai Lake region, as the only lower land of the Hulunbeir Plateau, has great significance for flood storage, sediment retention, and groundwater recharge, and is critical for maintaining regional climate.
 Tourism offers birdwatching, boating, and traditional Mongolian foods, customs, and cultures, and the area is becoming a center for environmental education and research.
-Fishing is the primary activity of the water area, accounting for some 10,000 tons of economic fish per year, and livestock grazing in surrounding grasslands involves more than 2 million animals.
-Over-fishing within the site and over-grazing leading to desertification in the area are listed as potential threats.
-A management regime is in force.
+Fishing is the primary activity, accounting for some 10,000 tons of economic fish per year, and livestock grazing in surrounding grasslands involves more than 2 million animals.
+Due to the decrease in precipitation in recent years, water supply has decreased and thus reduced the water level of the lake.
+The reserve became a UNESCO Biosphere Reserve in 2002.
 Ramsar site no. 1146.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Dashanbao Wetland.
 07/12/04; Yunnan; 5,958 ha; 27º24'36''N 103º20'33''E. National Nature Reserve A peat moor in subalpine swamp meadows, between 2,210 and 3,364 meters above sea level, with shallow water vegetation such as Poa annua Linn, Geum aleppicum, and Cyperus serotinus.
 Major hydrological functions include flood control and water recharge to supply ground water to downstream and hillside spring vents.
 The site supports the highest concentration, representing 1/5 of the world population, of Black-necked Crane Grus nigricollis, a globally vulnerable species, and is important for other migratory waterbirds, such as Mergus squamatus, Ciconia nigra, Grus grus, and Cygnus Cygnus.
 The Nature Reserve has been actively managed, with the reserve managers cooperating regularly with the local government and residents to protect natural forests, restore the wetland and return farmland to grassland.
 Since its establishment, 60 injured or ill Black-necked cranes have been rescued, and research and monitoring activities are conducted in collaboration with a number or research institutions.
 In 2008, the Wetland Research and Monitoring Center of Dashanbao was built with financial support from the government of China.
 Ramsar site No. 1435.
 Most recent RIS information: 2012.